KarelKubat/goto-meet/README.md

 ### Option 2: Using a pre-built release

-If you don't have a Go compiler and if you decide that a pre-built binary is okay, then just fetch a release and unzip it.
+If you don't have a Go compiler and if you decide that a pre-built binary is okay, then just fetch a binary release and unzip it.
 In it you will find:

 - The `goto-meet` binary
 - `nl.kubat.goto-meet.plist` which you may use on MacOSX to have `goto-meet` run as a background process